Even if you aren’t thinking of selling anytime soon, it’s important to consider future resale value when making changes to your home.

 - Invest in extra insulation – In the past, buyers would simply ask “Is this home insulated?”.
 Now they want to know exactly what kind of material has been used, how recently it was installed and what condition it’s in.
 This relatively cheap focus area is easy to improve.
 Even if you already have insulation, you can often improve its quality by using better materials or by adding an extra insulation ‘blanket’ in your roof space to retain more heat and/or a ‘ground moisture barrier’ under your home to stop any rising damp.
 The best part is, you get to enjoy the benefits of living in a warmer home right up until you decide to move.

-- Painting and gardening – In our experience, nothing gives you a better return on investment than painting and gardening.
+- Painting and gardening – In my experience, nothing gives you a better return on investment than painting and gardening.
 Every aspect of a home looks better with a fresh coat of paint.
 The result is even better if you use a warm, neutral, modern colour.
-Ask your local paint shop what their tried and tested colours are, or get in touch with us for suggestions.
+Ask your local paint shop what their tried and tested colours are, or get in touch with me for suggestions.
 If in doubt, stick to a light warm-grey (picture the colour of ‘sand dunes’) for interior walls.
 Feature walls are ok but limit it to one wall per room at most and avoid it if the room is already dark.

 As for gardening, trim or remove any trees that are blocking the sun or creeping close to your gutters.
 This will stop them from getting blocked up with leaves.
 Next, focus on clearing space to show off as much of your section as possible to visitors and future potential buyers.
 If you have a lot of grass or empty space, try using concrete stepping stones to create a path.
 Perhaps leading to some ground-level decking as mentioned above, or to mark out certain areas, like a veggie garden or play area.